 Difference Between Mild Brain Injury or Concussion and Severe Brain Injury

-There are essentially three levels of brain injury—mild, moderate and severe.
+There are essentially three levels of brain injury—mild, moderate, and severe.
 A mild brain injury or mild concussion can result in temporary mental changes for less than 30 minutes.
-Symptoms of a mild brain injury can last up to a year and can include depression, fatigue, dizziness, chronic headaches, irritability and memory loss.
-Concussions are the most common form of mild traumatic brain injury with symptoms which may be delayed or missed by medical professionals.
+Symptoms of a mild brain injury can last up to a year and can include depression, fatigue, dizziness, chronic headaches, irritability, and memory loss.
+Concussions are the most common form of mild traumatic brain injury with symptoms that may be delayed or missed by medical professionals.

 Severe traumatic brain injuries can cause a wide range of cognitive, speech, sensory, physical, emotional, and even social problems.
 Amnesia, slurred speech, paralysis, blurry vision, difficulty concentrating, and severe headaches can also occur.
 Severe traumatic brain injury can lead to permanent disability or death, and while a person who sustains a severe traumatic brain injury could be unconscious, that person might nonetheless respond to outside influences (such as the pressure of a sharp object).
 The condition could worsen, however, and the person could slip into a coma.
 Those who survive a severe traumatic brain injury could find it difficult to ever resume their “old” life and can suffer severe physical, mental and emotional problems for the remainder of their life.

 Helping Those Who Have Suffered a Brain Injury